-In March 2020, the World Health Organisation declared the outbreak of a novel coronavirus (COVID - 19) as a pandemic, which continues to spread globally.
+In March 2020, the World Health Organisation declared the outbreak of a novel coronavirus (COVID-19) as a pandemic, which continues to spread globally.
 The spread of COVID-19 has caused significant volatility in Australian and international markets.
 There is considerable uncertainty regarding the breadth and duration of the business disruptions related to COVID-19.
+COVID-19 continued to have an impact on both the Australian and International markets during FY2021.

-The Fund continues to monitor the performance of its investments closely, and in-particular the loans receivable from RNY Australia Operating Company LLC ("RAOC") and the investment in units issued by RNY Property Trust ("RNY").
-RAOC and RNY have specific exposure to the United States Commercial Property Market.
-The underlying five (5) US commercial properties held by RNY were reassessed by independent third party valuation experts at 30 June 2020, noting no decline in valuation.
-RNY owns 100% of RNY Australia LPT Corp, which in turn owns 75% of RAOC.
+The Fund continues to monitor the performance of the investments closely, and in-particular the loans receivable from RNY Australia Operating Company LLC ("RAOC") and the investment in RNY Property Trust ("RNY").